-2) Formulas for transformed predicates: For a set of packets specified by a predicate, P, we derived formulas for computing the transformed predicate, T(P), where T is one of the following five different transformations: packet rewriting; encapsulation and de-encapsulation of a new header; encapsulation and de-encapsulation of a new instance of the outermost header.
+2) Formulas for Transformed Predicates: For a set of packets specified by a predicate, P, we derived formulas for computing the transformed predicate, T(P), where T is one of the following five different transformations: packet rewriting; encapsulation and de-encapsulation of a new header; encapsulation and de-encapsulation of a new instance of the outermost header.
 These formulas are novel and necessary for computing transformations of atomic predicates in implementation.

-3) APT implementation and its performance: The new algorithm and formulas are implemented in a new verification tool, APT, in which sets of equivalent packets are represented by integer identifiers of atomic predicates.
+3) APT Implementation and Its Performance: The new algorithm and formulas are implemented in a new verification tool, APT, in which sets of equivalent packets are represented by integer identifiers of atomic predicates.
 By working with atomic predicates instead of individual packets, APT achieves performance gains in computation time and space by orders of magnitude.

-The performance of APT was evaluated using the Stanford and Internet2 datasets, and a new provider-cone dataset consisting of 51 routers, 1,048 ports, and 6.9 million forwarding rules (see subsection VI-A).2 Various numbers of NATs, IPin-IP tunnels, and MPLS tunnels were added into each dataset for performance evaluation of APT.
+The performance of APT was evaluated using the Stanford and Internet2 datasets, as well as two large provider cone datasets.
+(The provider cone of a network consists of all of its direct and indirect Internet service providers including tier-1 ISPs.)
+Various numbers of NATs, IP-in-IP tunnels, and MPLS tunnels were added into each dataset for performance evaluation of APT.

-For each of the three datasets with transformers, we measured the times to compute reachability trees from source ports which can be used to verify safety and progress properties specified by a temporal logic (e.g., CTL [10]).
+For each of the datasets with transformers, we measured the times to compute reachability trees from source ports which can be used to verify safety and progress properties specified by a temporal logic (e.g., CTL [10]).
 For examples, the reachability tree from a source port to all other ports in the same network can be used to detect forwarding loops for all packets injected into the source port, and for verifying that all injected packets traverse a specified sequence of waypoints in the network.
+Performance results for the two large provider cone datasets demonstrate that APT is scalable to very large networks, such as, ISP networks and large-scale datacenter infrastructures.